OpenVisualCloud/Media-Communications-Mesh/media-proxy/README.md

 kubectl get daemonsets.apps -n mcm
 ```

-If all commands are executed successfully, you will see the Media Communications Mesh Media Proxy deployed as a K8s DaemonSet to the Media Communications Mesh worker node (labeled with "mcm.intel.com/role=worker").
+If all commands are executed successfully, you will see the Media Proxy deployed as a K8s DaemonSet to the worker node (labeled with "mcm.intel.com/role=worker").

 ## Known Issues
 - There is one bug with default docker.io package installation (version 20.10.25-0ubuntu1~22.04.2) with Ubuntu 22.04.3 LTS.
 The [`USER` command](https://github.com/moby/moby/issues/46355) and [`chown` command](https://github.com/moby/moby/issues/46161) don't work as expected.
 It's preferred to install docker-ce package following [instruction from docker community](https://docs.docker.com/engine/install/ubuntu/).